 Bond set for man accused of helping McAllen murder suspect flee to Mexico

-A 61-year-old man turned himself in to authorities after he was spotted transporting a murder suspect to Mexico, according to the McAllen Police Department.
+A 61-year-old man was arrested after he was spotted transporting a murder suspect to Mexico, according to the McAllen Police Department.

 Leonel Perez Delgado was arrested at the Hidalgo Port of Entry on Wednesday morning as he attempted to enter the United States, according to a news release.
 He was arraigned on a charge of hindering apprehension or prosecution and given a bond of $20,000.